SDK for JavaScript Reference Guide

 Callback Function

 You can register functions to receive events from the EUID SDK using the Array Push Pattern.
-There are a number of events currently available:
+The following events are currently available:

 You can provide as many callback functions as you want, and register them from anywhere.
 This allows you to split your code up in a way that makes sense for your site.